+Table 1 Multi-path channel model parameters

+3.2 Spatial Channel Model for Detailed Simulations

+The spatial channel model presented in this section provides spatio-temporal and interference characterization of MIMO links between multiple APs and STAs.
+These channel models will be typically used to evaluate 11ah system performance.
+In addition, the Spatial Channel Model can be also used to evaluate the 11ah PHY link performance.

 Channel realizations are generated through the application of the geometrical principle by summing contributions of rays (plane waves) with specific small-scale parameters like delay, power, angle-of-arrival (AoA) and angle-of-departure (AoD).
 Superposition of rays generates correlation between antenna elements and temporal fading with geometry dependent Doppler spectrum.